ayush-ranjan-official/ZK-Insurance-verifier-TEE/README.md

 # ZK Insurance Verifier

 A zero-knowledge proof system for verifying insurance discount eligibility based on age and BMI without revealing the actual values.
+The Rust App generates a server which accepts private inputs and generates proof and public inputs.

+The whole app runs inside the Marlin oyster's CVM, which secures the App inside TEE enclaves (Your private inputs are secured and can't be leaked).

 ## Features